 The project of the day was to build a frame to upgrade one of those cheap behind the door mirrors.

 The pieces of wood were routed, that's were the mirror will lay.
 Second time using a router ( the first time was used in a similar way to build a bathtub cover), and let me tell you it is very easy to use.
 I spent more time reading the instructions on how to install the bit than routing all the pieces for this project!

 After the four pieces of wood were routed, they were cut to size mitering the corners.

 Wood glue and some nails kept those corners strong.

 Then, a coat of clear Polyurethane was applied.

 The old mirror was kept in place stapling the same old cardboard backer, and then that nice old rusty hardware was installed.

-The "new" mirror in its place.
+And here is the "new" mirror in its place.